JetBrains/kotlin/MULTIPLATFORM.md

     Replace `<framework name>` with the name you specified in the library's `ios/build.gradle`.
 Use camel case, e.g. for our `greeting` library these tasks will be named `compileKonanGreetingIos_x64` and `compileKonanGreetingIos_arm64`.
+4. Add one more build setting for the framework to manage optimizations performed by the Kotlin/Native compiler.
+Name it `KONAN_ENABLE_OPTIMIZATIONS ` and set its value to `YES` for the `Release` mode and to `NO` for the `Debug` mode.
-4. Ensure that the framework is still selected in the `Project Navigator` and open the `Build phases` tab.
+5. Ensure that the framework is still selected in the `Project Navigator` and open the `Build phases` tab.
 Remove all default phases except `Target Dependencies`.
-5. Add a new `Run Script` build phase and put the following line into the script field:
+6. Add a new `Run Script` build phase and put the following code into the script field:

     ```
-    "$SRCROOT/../gradlew" -p "$SRCROOT/../greeting/ios" "$KONAN_TASK" --no-daemon -Pkonan.useEnvironmentVariables=true
+    "$SRCROOT/../gradlew" -p "$SRCROOT" "$KONAN_TASK"          \
+    -Pkonan.configuration.build.dir="$CONFIGURATION_BUILD_DIR" \
+    -Pkonan.debugging.symbols="$DEBUGGING_SYMBOLS"             \
+    -Pkonan.optimizations.enable="$KONAN_ENABLE_OPTIMIZATIONS"
     ```

     This script executes the Gradle build to compile the multiplatform library into a framework.
 Let's examine this